-David is currently working on representations of female and feminine voices in medieval Italian literature, from the Origins, via the works of Guittone d’Arezzo and the Compiuta Donzella di Firenze amongst others, to Dante’s Beatrix loquax.
+David current research focusses on representations of female and feminine voices in medieval Italian literature, from the Origins, via the works of Guittone d’Arezzo and the Compiuta Donzella di Firenze amongst others, to Dante’s Beatrix loquax.
 He is interested in dialogue (especially the tenzone tradition) and dialogism as well as intersections between material culture and poetic imagery.
-He is the current Postdoctoral mentor for the interdisciplinary Medieval Studies Masters Programme and a Retained Lecturer in Italian at Pembroke College.
+David is also interested in the role of time and temporality in the middle ages, and has produced contributions for the Transnational Italian Studies handbook (forthcoming with Liverpool University Press) and the Somerville Medievalist Research Group (SMRG) ‘temporalities’ project.
+He is the current Postdoctoral mentor for the interdisciplinary Medieval Studies Masters Programme and sits on the steering committee of the Oxford Medieval Studies Programme.

 He completed a DPhil on dialogic models of conversion and self-representation in medieval Italian poetry in 2014 and has previously held visiting fellowships at the University of Leeds Centre for Dante Studies and Humanities Research Institute, as well as stipendiary and college lectureships at Balliol, Jesus, and St Peter’s Colleges, Oxford.
 In 2016 he was an Associate Lecturer at the University of York.